ashwani123p/FKApplyDesign/README.md

 			Enter 3. to quit this game

-      coordinates should be between 0 to 2
+      coordinates should be between 0 to 2 as the matrix is of 3*3